emqx/eip/active/0015-unified-authentication.md

 PATCH /listeners/:listener-name/authentication/:id
 ```

-A listener name is of foramt `protocol:id` which is assigend in the config file, e.g.
+A listener name is of format `protocol:id` which is assigend in the config file, e.g.

 ```
 listeners.tcp.default {